-What Is The Cheapest Investment Option For The Portugal Golden Visa?
+What is the Cheapest Investment Option for Portugal Golden Visa?

 Technically, it’s the option to create ten jobs, since there is no minimum investment required.
 But remember that the employees must be kept on throughout the whole golden visa process and must be paid full-time salaries (the average salary in Portugal is between $1200 and $2000)

 Can I Resell my Real Estate property after I obtain a Golden Visa in Portugal?

 You must hold on to the property until you become a permanent resident or a citizen of Portugal.

 Can Foreigners Buy Property in Portugal?

 Absolutely!
 Portugal has no restrictions on Foreigners Buying Property there.